 Practice Nurse/Health Care Assistant

-We now have a physiotherapist attached to the Practice who will consult with patients.
-Samantha Richards, (known as Sam), can assess, diagnose and treat patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.
+We now have a First Contact Physiotherapist attached to the Practice who will consult with patients.
+Samantha Richards, (known as Sam), can assess, and diagnose patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.

 Examples of conditions she can advise on include: